SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Nikhil's round 2 in 2024 had the following features:
-- It was a 3v3 AP lite with 4 minute speeches instead of 3.
+- It was a 3v3 AP lite with 4-minute speeches instead of 7.
-- Participants prep together while the speaker positions are kept a mystery by the judge.
+- Participants prepped together while the speaker positions are kept a mystery by the judge.
-- The PM and LO positions are announced at the end of prep time.
+- The PM and LO positions were announced at the end of prep time.
-- After the first 2 speeches, both teams are given 5 minutes to discuss among themselves for the next 2 speeches.
+- After the first 2 speeches, both teams were given 5 minutes to discuss among themselves for the next 2 speeches.
-- At the end of this time, the DPM and DLO are announced.
+- At the end of this time, the DPM and DLO were announced.
-- After these 2 speeches, there are 5 minutes of discussion time before the Gov whip and Opp whip.
+- After these 2 speeches, there were 5 minutes of discussion time before the Gov whip and Opp whip.
 - There are still no POIs in this format.

 Why is this new model better?